ADADAISY/ADADAISY/README.md

 - 👋 Hi, I’m @ADADAISY
-- 👀 I’m interested in the NFT space, being researching for a while and decided to go for it!
+- 👀 I’m interested in the NFT space, researched for a while and decided to go for it, but still learning.
 - 🌱 I’m currently learning how to mint and post!
 - 💞️ I’m looking to collaborate on NFT's, exploring the space!
 - 📫 How to reach me @ https://www.instagram.com/adadaisyofficial/